Skip to content ↓

 Recycling and sustainability is heavily endorsed.

 In addition to the above, learners work on other entrepreneurial projects via their Caffi Coch and Horticultural project via the school garden.
 Learners are confident handling money during their session in the café and whilst selling plants to parents and staff during break time.
+Farm to fork learning where pupils identify crops to grow, maintain and care for them, pick produce to then use in the hospitality aspect of the curriculum.

 Work Experience